 Children and young people in England who are detained under the Mental Health Act or are being considered for Electro Convulsive Therapy

-- Interview a child or young person in private;
+- Visit and interview a child or young person in private;

-- Interview any person who is professionally concerned with the child’s medical treatment; and
+- Visit and interview any person who is professionally concerned with the child’s medical treatment; and

-- Obtain hospital and social services records relating to the child.
+- Obtain and inspect hospital and social services records relating to the child.

 16 and 17 year-olds who lack mental capacity